-On April 13–15, 2006, The Kitchen presented the premier of Maria Hassabi’s Still Smoking.
-A rumination on urban decadence and emptiness, nineteen chandeliers hung from the ceiling and were slowly lowered toward the floor, creating obstacles for complete viewing while also echoing the skyline of a city.
+From April 13–15, 2006, The Kitchen presented the premiere of Maria Hassabi’s Still Smoking.
+The piece provided a rumination on urban decadence and emptiness.
+Nineteen chandeliers hung from the ceiling and were slowly lowered toward the floor, creating obstacles for complete viewing while also echoing the skyline of a city.
 Six dancers, Hassabi included, mobilized a movement vocabulary with references to the Baroque period, aerobics, and quotidian pedestrian gestures.
-At no point did any of the performers completely engage one another, as if they were, in some fundamental way, alienated from their surrounding environments.
-With an evocative lighting design by Joel Fitzpatrick and original music by Ben Brunnemer and Dorit Chrysler, Still Smoking provided viewers with a raw performance that potently reflected on the embodied experience of life and abandonment in a contemporary metropolis.
+At no point did any of the performers completely engage one another—it was as if they were, in some fundamental way, alienated from their surrounding environments.
+With evocative lighting design by Joel Fitzpatrick and original music by Ben Brunnemer and Dorit Chrysler, Still Smoking provided viewers with a raw performance that potently reflected on the embodied experience of life and abandonment in a contemporary metropolis.